Quick answer

 How much water should you drink per day?

 There is no single number that works for everyone.
 The commonly cited “8 glasses a day” rule is a rough guideline, not a clinical recommendation.
 The U.S. National Academies of Sciences suggests about 3.7 liters (125 oz) of total daily water for men and 2.7 liters (91 oz) for women, but this includes water from food and other beverages, not just plain water.
-Your actual needs vary based on body size, physical activity, climate, and diet.
-Rather than targeting a fixed number, many researchers recommend monitoring your body’s hydration signals.
-Studies show that bathroom visit frequency is one reliable way to gauge whether you’re getting enough fluids.
+Your needs vary based on body size, physical activity, climate, diet, medication, and health.
+Bathroom frequency can be one personal pattern to notice, but it does not determine how much you should drink.

 How many times should you pee a day if well-hydrated?